radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/create-projects/define-bind-order.md

 ---
 title: Define bind order in Global Identity Builder
-description: Define bind order in Global Identity Builder
+description: Learn how to define bind order in a Global Identity Builder project to dictate how RadiantOne directs authentication request to backend data sources.
 ---

 # Define bind order in Global Identity Builder